Orgelpfeife/Orgelpfeife/README.md

 - 👋 Hi, I’m @Orgelpfeife
 - 👀 I’m interested in telling soccer players what to do, givinng yellow cards and writing special reports.
 - 🌱 I’m currently learning how to switch on a computer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward on working with Github, but it actually fucking works!!!
 - 📫 #Käsekuchen #VeganeSchweinshaxn

 <!---